- Project leader:Dr. Aurélie Bellanger (lamin A and EMT), Dr. Marie Rogne (microproteins)

 Ongoing research

-- Nuclear lamin A/C and transcription factor dynamics in a breast cancer model of EMT
+- A-type lamins and transcription factor dynamics in a breast cancer model of EMT

 Recent findings